raulcd/craftar-python/README.md

 ## Installation

-To install the library, simply run:
+If you already have [Python](http://www.python.org/) and [pip](http://www.pip-installer.org/) on your system you can install the library simply by running:

     pip install catchoom

+In case you first need to install Python or pip, please follow specific instructions for your operating system.

+### Windows

-On Windows operating systems we recommend using the library within [Cygwin](http://www.cygwin.com), which provides a Linux look and feel environment:
+On Windows we recommend using the library within [Cygwin](http://www.cygwin.com), which provides a Linux look and feel environment:

 1. Download [Cywin installer from the official page](http://cygwin.com/install.html).
 2. In the installer wizard, select all python packages, and libmpfr-devel (under libs category).
 3. Open the Cygwin shell and execute the following commands:

-    ```python
+<pre><code>easy_install pip
+pip install catchoom
+</code></pre>

+### Mac OS X

+Python comes pre-installed on Mac OS X, so typically you only need to add pip:

     easy_install pip
     pip install catchoom
-    ```

 ## Dependencies